 Ricki has been with GTC since graduating from PT school in 2014.
 She enjoys treating patients in the orthopedic/sports medicine setting.
 She is certified in dry needling of the upper quadrant and functional dry needling of the lower quadrant.
 In her practice she utilizes manual therapy and a hands on approach to treatment.
 Ricki sees patients at the Greater Therapy Centers location in The Colony with muscular skeletal disorders and injuries.

-Personal interests/hobbies: Mike is happily married to his wife Shannon.
+Mike is happily married to his wife, Shannon.
 He enjoys spending time with his family, that includes two beautiful daughters.
 Mike enjoys staying active, running, traveling, exercising, biking, golfing and staying active in his faith community.

-Degree and school(s) attended: John graduated the University of Maryland in 2011 with a bachelor’s degree in Kinesiology.
+John Dougherty, PT graduated the University of Maryland in 2011 with a bachelor’s degree in Kinesiology.
 He then attended George Washington University in Washington, D.C. earning his Doctorate of Physical Therapy (DPT) in 2014.
 John became a Board Certified Clinical Specialist in Orthopedics in 2016.

-Mercy College, Dobbs Ferry, NY, M.S. in Occupational Therapy
+Joselin Feriah, PT attended Mercy College, Dobbs Ferry, NY, where she received her M.S. in Occupational Therapy.

-Joselin has worked 15 years in Occupational Therapy working in various settings including hospitals, skilled nursing facilities, and outpatient therapy settings.
+Joselin has worked in Occupational Therapy for 15 years and has worked in various settings including hospitals, skilled nursing facilities, and outpatient therapy settings.
 Joselin has worked as a hand therapist for the last 5 years.
 She is a Certified Hand Therapist and a member of the American Society of Hand Therapists.
-She relocated from Houston in 2013 and has been employed with GTC since then.
+She relocated from Houston in 2013 and has been employed with Greater Therapy Centers North Lewisville location since then.

 In her free time, she enjoys spending time with family and friends, traveling, water activities, painting, and decorating.